Western Ranch Women –

-This traveling exhibition includes 62 black and white photographs that depict the tough and resilient side of ranch women of the American West.
+This traveling exhibition included 62 black and white photographs that depict the tough and resilient side of ranch women of the American West.

-What is it: A traveling exhibition from the National Cowgirl Museum and Hall of Fame called Hard Twist: Western Ranch Women – Photographs by Barbara Van Cleve will soon open at the Eiteljorg Museum on January 30, 2021.
+What is it: A traveling exhibition from the National Cowgirl Museum and Hall of Fame called Hard Twist: Western Ranch Women – Photographs by Barbara Van Cleve closed at the Eiteljorg on April 25, 2021.

 This exhibit includes 62 black and white photographs that celebrate women of the range, their ranches and the breathtaking Western landscapes in which they live.